markgw/pimlico/docs/commands/variants.rst

 *Command-line tool subcommand*

-List the available variants of a pipeline config.
+List the available variants of a pipeline config

+See :doc:`/core/variants` for more details.

 Usage: